Jack Trice Stadium: 2015

 View of Jack Trice Stadium's newly completed South End-Zone Project during a football game vs Northern Iowa.

 On May 1, 2008, ISU Athletic Department was given permission from the Iowa Board of Regents to continue planning and fund raising for the Jack Trice Expansion.
 On November 25, 2013, it was announced that the Reiman family would donate $25 million to help complete the south end-zone project estimated at $60 million.
 Iowa State Athletics gained approval from the Iowa Board of Regents for the construction of the south end-zone final phase on February 6, 2014.
 Athletic Director Jamie Pollard has stated the target date of the south end-zone project was to complete the expansion before the start of the 2015 football season.
 This expansion brought capacity from 54,800 to 61,500.

 This south end-zone addition included enclosing the south end zone, which included an upper deck, and connected the east side concourse to the west side concourse.
 Originally, the south end-zone project was scheduled to be completed at the same time as the east concourse renovation; however, funding was not secured for the south end-zone expansion, so the two projects were completed separately.

 On a call-in show, ISU athletic director stated that more facility improvements would be continuing over the next few years.
 Iowa State's head football coach Paul Rhoads has also made similar comments.
 The $20.6 million Bergstrom football complex, a state-of-the-art training facility was built between the indoor practice facility and the Jacobson building with opening and dedication in 2012.

 In 2014, it was announced that Iowa State would enclose their south end zone.
 This brought capacity to 61,500 including a lower bowl seating 7,500 and an upper bowl seating 5,800.
 Included in the lower bowl is a two-story, 40,000 square foot premium club with seating for more than 3,000.

+2021

+In 2019, construction started on the new 100,000 square foot, $90 million dollar Stark Performance Center, located straight to the northwest of Jack Trice Stadium.
+The addition added a new football locker room with study and nutrition facilities.
+As part of the renovation, the Olsen Building located to the north of the Jacobson Building was demolished to make room for a plaza and expanded tailgating space.
+The spirit walk route for the football players on game-day was adjusted as players now enter the Stark Performance Center.
+Also a part of the renovation was a concourse expansion which fully completed a walkway around the stadium.